Suffolk County Massachusetts assistance program.

 Chelsea Neighborhood Housing Services provides housing aid, including repairs and mortgage foreclosure assistance.
 Dial (617) 889 - 1375.

 Massachusetts Housing Finance Agency helps homeowners who are struggling with their mortgage by offering counseling and a loan program.
-Learn more.
-Phone (413) 733 - 0999.
+They can also help low income families buy a home in the greater Boston area.
+Learn more on mortgage assistance in Massachusetts.
+Or dial (413) 733 - 0999.

 Metropolitan Boston Housing Partnership, Inc. (phone (800) 272 - 0990) offers rent payment assistance, HUD approved mortgage foreclosure information, mortgage delinquency, foreclosure prevention, and default resolution counseling.

 Boston Home Center - This city run site partners with local non-profits and HUD approved agencies to provide solutions to homeowners who are facing a foreclosure, or who are behind on their mortgage.
 All programs and resources are offered at no-cost.
 Other services are offered to renters as well, such as landlord and tenant mediation.
 The organization and its counselors try to prevent evictions and foreclosures in the metro Boston area.
-Click here for more information.
+Click here for more information on Boston foreclosure prevention.

 If the organizations above can’t help you with your housing or debt reduction needs, a number of other organizations are located in Boston and across the region.
 Most of them are non-profit and offer reduced fees for qualified homeowners and individuals.
-Find more Boston credit counseling agencies and programs.
+They assist with mortgages, car loans, credit card debts, bankruptcy filings and more.
+Find more Boston free credit counseling agencies and programs.

 Food pantries and emergency food vouchers